mrpejker/cardano-e2e-example/tutorial/index.rst

 This tutorial covers the complete end-to-end flow for implementing a decentralized Application (dApp) on Cardano Blockchain.
 At the moment of writing it, there is no standard way to fully implement an end-user Cardano dApp.
-Different projects have developed own tools and proposed different approaches.
-The proposal presented here consists on a Client-Server architecture, where the Server side is based on the open source libraries **plutus-apps**, originally developed by IOG, and the Client side is a web frontend using an open source typescript library which provides the necessary functionality for connecting with the Plutus Application Backend to receive unbalanced transactions, and then balance, sign and submit them.
+Different projects have developed their own tools and proposed different approaches.
+The proposal presented here consists of a Client-Server architecture, where the Server side is based on the open-source libraries **plutus-apps**, originally developed by IOG, and the Client side is a web frontend using an open-source typescript library which provides the necessary functionality for connecting with the Plutus Application Backend to receive unbalanced transactions, and then balance, sign, and submit them.

 The text is based on a concrete implementation, a dApp example whose purpose is to have something simple but containing enough functionality to show how to use the proposed tools.
 It's important to note that this tutorial doesn't pretend to cover how to design complex solutions on the eUTxO model.
-The example is very simple and some design decisions are related with the specific purpose of including common features of any interesting dApp: parameterized validators, minting policies, how to read and write datums, among others.
+The example is very simple and some design decisions are related to the specific purpose of including common features of any interesting dApp: parameterized validators, minting policies, how to read and write datums, among others.